julian1/netcdf_filters/README.md

 on prod data.

 WHAT'S DONE
-- sequencing the definition, and data writing phases of netcdf generation
+- done sequencing the definition, and data writing phases of netcdf generation
-- basic subset expression parser/
+- done basic subset expression parser/
-- postgres dialect rewriter instance
+- done postgres dialect rewriter instance
-- netcdf encoder
+- done netcdf encoder
-- localized convention/ config strategy
+- done localized convention/ config strategy
-- experimented with a couple of query approaches favor time to start streaming, total time etc.
+- done experimented with a couple of query approaches favor time to start streaming, total time etc.
 - done - write required attributes with strategy
 - done - write multiple files (and get the writable instantiation working ) (pass at the time).
+- done-  should specify dimension of a var by name, then we can infer size/count.
+- done - think we have to invert it, instead of trying to infer, use an explicit configuration.
+	- It's part of the task.
+	- meaning use spring.

 -----
 	http://www.unidata.ucar.edu/software/thredds/v4.3/netcdf-java/reference/faq.html